Note: at the annual meeting in January of 2021, we will vote on any proposed by-law changes for 2021-2022.

 the annual meeting of any calendar year after a two-year term and newly elected two-year positions begin the day following the annual meeting.

-- The President can appoint the following positions which all serve on the Executive Board: Education Coordinator, Music Caption Head, Percussion Caption Head, Visual
+- The President can appoint the following positions which all serve on the Executive Board: Education Coordinator, Music Caption Head, Visual Caption Head, Director of

 - By-Laws are to be reviewed and open for recommendations in the odd-numbered years.
 A call for review and recommendation will be sent to all current members 60